Anthropology - Master's

 Anthropology is the study of the human condition, both biological and cultural, across space and time.
 All societies are confronted with the same issues, from how to adapt to their environment to deciding whom they may marry to understanding the afterlife, but there are myriad ways that these issues are solved.
 Anthropologists gain an understanding and appreciation of these approaches as they explore the alternative ways of being human.

 What Will I Learn?

 Students will gain a range of skill sets that can be applied in many settings.
 Cultural anthropologists will be introduced to ethnographic methods, including surveys and participant observation, as they immerse themselves in the community under study.
 Those specializing in archaeology and bioarchaeology will learn excavation methods as well as laboratory analysis of artifacts and human remains to reconstruct past lifeways, particularly in the Southeast and Mesoamerica.
-Students interested in primatology will be taught primate observation methods as well as laboratory techniques for nutritional analysis.

 What Are The Faculty Research Specializations?

 Dr. Marie Danforth, a bioarchaeologist, has worked with Maya and Southeastern populations looking at impacts of colonialism on health.
 Dr. Bridget Hayden is a cultural anthropologist interested in globalization and political-economic change, working in Central America and Mississippi.
 Dr. Daniel LaDu is an archaeologist who specializes in the prehistory of the Lower Mississippi Valley, especially focusing the rise of complex societies as well as ceramic analysis.
 Dr. Allison Formanack is an applied anthropologist who focuses on housing and critical race studies in the United States.

 - Museum Curator

 - Heather Guzik (2016)

 Anatomy Laboratory Instructor, Arkansas College of Osteopathic Medicine

 Director, Long Beach Public Library